lmoresi/lmoresi.github.io/_posts/2016-02-01-Portable-Live-Documents.md

 ## Read this

+_Concerning the difficulty of 'passing' a benchmark for a scientific result_

 "Geodynamic benchmarking tests in HPC”; Rebecca Farrington, Louis Moresi, Steve Quenette, Robert Turnbull, Patrick Sunter; APAC'05, the APAC Conference and Exhibition on Advanced Computing, Grid Applications and eResearch 2005.
 [PDF](/images/posts/LiveDocuments/BchmarkDisc.pdf)